 There are limits to how much money can be garnished from your paycheck.
 The idea is that you should have enough left to pay for living expenses.

 Federal law places limits on wage garnishment amounts.
-While states are free to impose stricter limits, Maryland has not done so.
 The Maryland laws protect the same amount of income as the federal law, in some counties.
 In other Maryland counties, the amount that can be garnished is more restrictive than federal law.
 Here are the rules: